 If you're using pre-recorded video for a hybrid or Simulive stream, it's a fantastic idea to provide video files and associated scripts to your captioner at least a week ahead of the stream.
 Since your captioner can prepare and review captions before the stream, this provides your viewers with a highly accurate captioning experience.

-Even though captions for Simulive content can be prepared in advance, you'll still need to set up an attendee profile for your captioner.
-They'll watch the stream in the Web App and make sure the prepared captions are in sync with the video at all times.
+Even though captions for Simulive content can be prepared in advance, you should still set up an attendee profile for your captioner.
+They'll watch the stream in the web version and make sure the prepared captions are in sync with the video at all times.

 Add the Widget Code or URL

 Any closed caption provider must give you a unique Widget Code for each stream that will have captions.
-Others, like Interprefy, supply a URL.
+Others, like Interprefy, supply a URL for each.
 Once you have your Widget Codes or URLs, you're ready to enter them into your Event App.

 Captions in practice

-If you're using visual closed captions, attendees can click the 'Show Captions' button beneath the live stream to turn on closed captions and select a language if the caption provider is supplying multiple language translations.
-To turn off closed captions, they simply click the 'Hide Captions' button.
+If you're using visual closed captions, attendees simply click the 'Show Captions' button beneath the live stream to turn on closed captions.
+If the caption provider is supplying multiple language translations, the attendees will also select a language preference.
+To turn off closed captions, attendees click the 'Hide Captions' button.

 Attendees click the button to open the modal and select a language.
 Once they select a language, they'll start hearing the captions right away, and they can close the modal.

 Now you know how to implement third-party captions for your live streams!
 Don't have the budget for captions with every live stream?
-Your Webex Events Streaming credit includes Webex Events Closed Captions & Translations, so you can use it with Webex Events Production Studio, Webex Events Streaming, the Webex Events RTMP Player, and Webex Events Simulive!
+Webex Events Closed Captions & Translations is available for Webex Events Production Studio, Webex Events Streaming, the Webex Events RTMP Player, and Webex Events Simulive at no additional cost.
+For Video on Demand content, Webex Events Closed Captions & Translations is also available for all videos you upload to Video Center!

 Pro Tips! 😎